krishanthisera/CKS-Challenges/challenge-02.md

 - the ports, which should be supposed to server the traffics.
 	- 8080
 	- 3036
-- and the whitlisted namespace, which is `prod`
+- and the whitelisted namespace, which is `prod`

 So first it is required see the existing labels attached to the `prod` namespace
 ```sh